 Full Dialogue Interface

-On Fallout 4’s literal day one, players were complaining that the game’s dialogue options weren’t really representative of what the player character would say.
+The Full Dialogue Interface is an absolute must for Fallout 4.
+On day one of Fallout 4‘s release, players were complaining that the game’s dialogue options weren’t really representative of what the player character would say.
 You’d choose a slightly perturbed option, and your character would punch an NPC in the jaw.
+The name of the mode, Full Dialogue Interface, actually came from one of the tweets complaining.

 Download the mod here.